 IoT sensors can help store managers to see how many products there are on the shelves, and what products need to be replenished.
 The same principle applies in warehouses, where managers can see what products they need to order first from their suppliers.

 As I already mentioned, most retailers use IoT technology to optimize their internal operations.
 However, IoT can also be applied to customer experience.
 By using IoT devices, you can track your customers and provide them with personalized offers right when they are in your physical store.
 This can help you increase sales and loyalty of your customers.

-Although there are many IoT benefits in retail industry, many businesses find it quite challenging to implement it correctly.
-Let’s discuss the most common challenges of Internet of Things in retail industry and find out how to overcome them.
+Although there are many IoT benefits in the retail industry, many businesses find it quite challenging to implement it correctly.
+Let’s discuss the most common challenges of the Internet of Things in the retail industry and find out how to overcome them.

 Challenges of IoT in retail industry

 According to the PWS survey, 48% of executives that already have IoT projects in progress admitted that privacy and cybersecurity concerns along with lack of regulation slowed down their IoT integration process.
 Customers of retailers who adopted the IoT technologies are also concerned about their personal data and privacy, though they still embraced this technology as it brings

 Research and Markets made a large report on the current state of IoT, and they found out that data protection is currently the priority for enterprises that use IoT in their business.